lasiadhi/IIP_Final_Report/README.md

-# IIP_Final_Report
+# Industrial Internship - 2009 at Ansell Lanka (Pvt) Ltd., Sri Lanka
-Final Report at Ansell Lanka Pvt Ltd.
+Final Report

 I underwent a one-month industrial training at Ansell Lanka (Pvt) Ltd., where I performed a defect analysis to improve the quality of their glove manufacturing process.
 The major objectives of this project were to:

-1) Identify the major defects of Professional Health Care (PHC) gloves.
+1) Identify the major defects of Professional Health Care (PHC) gloves.\\
 2) Determine the process average & average outgoing quality of PHC gloves over the time.
 3) Analyze the relationships between major defect types.
 4) Give an opportunity to make corrective decisions to improve the process quality.